apoorvreddy/apoorvreddy.github.io/_posts/2018-22-12-ex-in-noncxopt.md

 categories: non-convex-optimization
 ---

-These are my solutions of chapter 2 exercises of this wonderful [primer on non-convex optimization.][PrateekJain-book]
+These are my solutions of chapter 2 exercises of this wonderful [primer on non-convex optimization.][PrateekJainBook]

 ### Ex 2.1: Show that strong smoothness does not imply convexity by constructing a nonconvex function $$ f: R^p \rightarrow R $$ that is 1-SS